raspy135/Qun-synthesizer/README.md

 1. Connect Slave's audio out to Master's Line IN.
 It is recommended for most of cases.
 It will save audio input to the mixer or audio interface, and Master will process Slave's audio digitally, so it will get a nice soft clipping.
 That is great for polyphonic (Polyphonic is easier to reach clipping level).
 It has a little latency by the process, but probably it is not noticable.
 2. Connect all audio signals to your mixer.
 Technically there is no latency but it will use more audio inputs.

-### Method A. With DAW or MIDI control center and the device will route all imcoming messages to MIDI OUT.
+### Method A. With DAW : DAW will route all imcoming messages to all MIDI OUT.

 It assumes you connect the synths to the DAW or MIDI controller that will echo the synth’s MIDI OUT to MIDI IN.
 Normally it can be done by just turning on recording mode in the DAW.
 Some hardware MIDI keyboard might have the feature.